 The Regional Representative Program is an initiative of the BCCWITT and the BC Industry Training Authority.

-The goal of the Regional Representative Program is to increase the number of tradespeople from underrepresented groups (women, 2SLGBTQIA+, IBPOC, persons with disabilities, immigrants) in leadership positions as both volunteers and staff within the skilled trades sector in British Columbia.
+The goal of the Regional Representative Program is to increase the number of tradespeople from underrepresented groups (Indigenous, people of colour, 2SLGBTIAQ+, immigrants, people with disabilities, women) in leadership positions as both volunteers and staff within the skilled trades sector in British Columbia.
 Participants actively represent themselves, their trades, their regions, their identities, and their communities.

-This community-based program provides a fun, safe and challenging experience for participants to:
+This community-based program provides a fun, safe and challenging experience for successful applicants to:

 - Build leadership skills.